-Welcome to Campbell’s Ceilidh online through Zoom, every Sunday at 7 (UK time) for the foreseeable future.
+Welcome to Campbell’s Ceilidh online through Zoom on Sundays at 7 (UK time).

 A place for family, friends and fans, where we share what we have and it’s appreciated.
 A new kind of place that holds the time-tested framework of a ceilidh from Mairi Campbell’s living room to yours.